dekoza/mtgpl/ORI.rst

 :mtgtip:`Knight of the White Orchid<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/4/049a601d-de5c-412c-87a2-69500c08809a.jpg?1562005143|https://scryfall.com/card/ori/21/knight-of-the-white-orchid?utm_source=api>`
    First strike

-   When Knight of the White Orchid enters the battlefield, if an opponent controls more lands than you, you may search your library for a Plains card, put it onto the battlefield, then shuffle your library.
+   When Knight of the White Orchid enters the battlefield, if an opponent controls more lands than you, you may search your library for a Plains card, put it onto the battlefield, then shuffle.

 :mtgtip:`Knightly Valor<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/2/0/20930fab-eb4f-4179-94a7-84dc7055710a.jpg?1562010614|https://scryfall.com/card/ori/22/knightly-valor?utm_source=api>`